 Wage Curve, regional labour markets, spatial panel

 Baltagi, Badi H.; Blien, Uwe; and Wolf, Katja, "A Dynamic Spatial Panel Data Approach to the German Wage Curve" (2010).
 Center for Policy Research.
-Paper 165.
+165.